sedol1339/files/abstracts.md

 Liang, S., Sun, R., & Srikant, R. (2019).
 Revisiting Landscape Analysis in Deep Neural Networks: Eliminating Decreasing Paths to Infinity. arXiv, 1912.13472.
 Retrieved from https://arxiv.org/abs/1912.13472v1

+    - We highlight that even without bad local minima, an optimization may diverge to infinity (extremely big parameter values) if there are paths leading to infinity, along which the loss function decreases
+    - If we restrict parameters, this may introduce additional bad local minima on the boundaries
+    - We consider a large class of over-parameterized deep neural networks with appropriate regularizers
+    - For them, we prove that the loss function has no bad local minima and no decreasing paths to infinity

 Liu, T., Chen, M., Zhou, M., Du, S. S., Zhou, E., & Zhao, T. (2019).
 Towards Understanding the Importance of Shortcut Connections in Residual Networks. arXiv, 1909.04653.
 Retrieved from https://arxiv.org/abs/1909.04653v3

+    - We study a two-layer non-overlapping convolutional ResNet
+    - The corresponding optimization problem has a spurious local optimum
+    - However, GD with proper normalization avoids it and converges to a global optimum in polynomial time

 Liu, L., Jiang, H., He, P., Chen, W., Liu, X., Gao, J., & Han, J. (2019).
 On the Variance of the Adaptive Learning Rate and Beyond. arXiv, 1908.03265.
 Retrieved from https://arxiv.org/abs/1908.03265v4

+    - Why warmup is essential for adaptive stochastic optimization algorithms like RMSprop and Adam?
+    - We show that their variance is problematically large in the early stage
+    - We propose Rectified Adam (RAdam) by introducing a term to rectify the variance of the adaptive LR

 Ma, X., Zhang, P., Zhang, S., Duan, N., Hou, Y., Song, D., & Zhou, M. (2019).
 A Tensorized Transformer for Language Modeling. arXiv, 1906.09777.
 Retrieved from https://arxiv.org/abs/1906.09777v3